AlphaQuantJS/tinyframejs/README.md

 ## 🧪 Testing

-We use [Vitest](https://vitest.dev/) for blazing-fast unit testing with full TypeScript + ESM support.
+We use [Vitest](https://vitest.dev/) for blazing-fast unit testing with full JavaScript + ESM support.

 To run tests: